IceHe/lib/snips/books/design-patterns.md

 Intent

 - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
-    - Chain the receiving objects and pass the request along the chain until an object handles it.
+    - Chain the receiving objects and **pass the request along the chain until an object handles it**.

 Structure